Gain access to personalized product screening, the best pricing, rewards, and more!

 Mode of Action

-Since Acephate is an Organophosphate insecticide, the chemical works by blocking an enzyme in the nervous system, thus interrupting the essential processes that help the insect communicate with muscles and with other nerves.
-As a result, this causes a build-up in the chemical acetylocholine for the affected insect.
-Eventually, the accumulation of acetylocholine in the muscles causes over-stimulation, ending either in the insect being paralyzed or dying.
+Acephate is an organophosphate insecticide.
+The chemical works by blocking an enzyme in the nervous system, thus interrupting the essential processes that help the insect communicate with muscles and other nerves.
+As a result, the affected insect experiences a build-up of the chemical acetylcholine.
+Eventually, the accumulation of acetylcholine in the muscles causes overstimulation, which can result in the insect being paralyzed or dying.

 Benefits of Acephate

-Acephate is a product with low toxicity and provides good residual control of a wide variety of insects.
+Acephate is a low-toxicity product that provides good residual control of a wide variety of insects.
 It usually comes in powder form and is easy to mix and apply.
-Some Acephate-based products come in measured packets which make the mixing process simple.
+Some Acephate-based products come in measured packets, which make the mixing process simple.

-Acephate is best used in warehouse settings or in agricultural settings to treat for insect infestations.
+Acephate is best used in warehouses or agricultural settings to treat insect infestations.

 Drawbacks of Acephate

 Acephate has a characteristically strong odor (primarily from mercaptan, a by-product in the production of Acephate).
-There have been some successful attempts made by improving the formulation to reduce the strength of the odor, however.
+However, some successful attempts have been made to improve the formulation to reduce the strength of the odor.

 Avoid using Acephate if you are sensitive to strong odors.